 Optimization in Power Systems

-The transmission grid is an infrastructure for the bulk transfer of electrical energy from generation facilities to loads.
+The electrical grid is an infrastructure for the transfer of electrical energy from generation facilities to loads.
 For its economic utilization, an optimal allocation of generation resources needs to be identified that serves the load and complies with the physical model as well as system constraints.
 This operational task is known as the optimal power flow (OPF) problem.
-Due to the underlying physical laws, it constitutes a nonconvex optimization problem that is hard to solve for conventional transmission grids.
+Due to the underlying physical laws, it constitutes a nonconvex optimization problem that is challenging to solve for large-scale transmission grids.